 Father might not always know best, but he certainly knows what’s good for his children — just as much as Mom.

-So says a 2016 report by the American Academy of Pediatrics.
+So says a recent report by the American Academy of Pediatrics.

-In fact, mounting evidence shows fathers’ interaction with their children reaps huge health rewards that complement the mother's role.
+In fact, mounting evidence shows fathers’ interaction with their children leads to huge health rewards that complement the mother's role.

-"Fathers really have a quite impressive impact on their children's health, including how well they do in school, how well they get along with friends, and whether children run into problems like substance abuse or delinquency," said Dr. Michael Yogman, co-author of the report and chair of the academy’s Committee on Psychosocial Aspects of Child and Family Health.
+"Fathers really have a quite impressive impact on their children's health, including how well they do in school, how well they get along with friends, and whether children run into problems like substance abuse or delinquency," co-author Dr. Michael Yogman told the academy in its article.

 The report encourages pediatricians to initiate conversations with men and encourage their involvement, starting at birth.